5 Books That Will (Probably) Never Be Printed Again

 Despite the name recognition of both the title and its author, Crowe has resisted any attempt to put it back in print.
 Talking to The Hollywood Reporter in 2011, Crowe said that he “likes that there’s one thing that’s not readily available … I like it too much as a kind of bootleg.”

 In the late 1970s, horror novelist Stephen King—who was often chastised for being too prolific—decided to adopt a pseudonym in order to release more of his material without the accompanying criticism.
-Writing as Richard Bachman, he published seven books.
+He published seven books as Richard Bachman.
 One, Rage, was written while King was in his late teens and concerned a high school student who kills his teacher and takes his algebra class hostage.
 By 1997, at least three adolescents who had brought weapons to school and killed or injured classmates had admitted to reading the book or had it found in their possession; one said he modeled his behavior directly after the book’s lead character.

 A distraught King convinced his publisher that the book was a “possible accelerant” and had no place on shelves.
 They complied; King has said that “I pulled it because in my judgment it might be hurting people, and that made it the responsible thing to do.”